Leading Power Cord Manufacturers

 Power Cords – Quail Electronics, Inc.

-Later in the 1880s, people began using vulcanized rubber, which had been patented in 1844 by Charles Goodyear, as cable insulation as well.
-It gained such popularity that, in 1897, rubber insulated cable was installed to house 11,000-volt circuits for the Niagara Falls power project.
-By World War II, cables used during war were being made with polyethylene and synthetic rubber insulation.
+In the late 1880s, vulcanized rubber, patented by Charles Goodyear in 1844, started to be used for cable insulation.
+Its popularity surged, and by 1897, rubber-insulated cables were used to house 11,000-volt circuits for the Niagara Falls power project.
+By the time World War II rolled around, cables used in the war effort were being made with polyethylene and synthetic rubber insulation.

 Design